Chanter: Intonation

 Because of the accompanying drone or drones, the lack of modulation in bagpipe melody, and stable timbre of the reed sound, in many bagpipe traditions the tones of the chanter are tuned using just intonation, although bagpipe tuning is highly variable across traditions.
 On the Great Highland bagpipe, tuning of the individual notes of the chanter is done using tape to slightly cover the finger holes as needed.
 Historically, it was done with wax, as was done with other woodwind instruments.

 Practice chanter

 The practice chanter is used as a practice instrument for the Great Highland Bagpipe.
-It is somewhat similar in appearance, though slightly smaller than the bagpipe chanter, and has a top piece so it can be blown directly from the mouth.
+It is somewhat similar in appearance, though slightly smaller than the bagpipe chanter, and has a top piece before the reed so it can be blown directly from the mouth.
 It is also used as a first instrument so that learners can initially learn the finger technique before learning the mechanics of controlling the bag.
 It is almost exclusively made of hardwood or plastic.

 The practice chanter of today may also be a descendant of the hornpipe or "stock-and-horn", a historical reed pipe of Scotland with a capped double reed and bell made of horn, played by shepherds, among others.